-The building hasn’t been in use as a church since 1959 when it was deconsecrated.
-It is now the LSO’s venue, rehearsal space and music education centre.
+Not anymore.
+The building hasn’t been in use as a church since 1959, when it was deconsecrated.
+It is now home to the London Symphony Orchestra, hosting rehearsals, and supporting their pioneering LSO Discovery education and community work, and digital recording projects.
+The venue also has its own concert series.

-No. The church was built on marshy ground and, only a year or two after it was consecrated in 1733, sections of the building started to subside.
-These problems eventually led to the building being deconsecrated.
+No. St Luke’s church was built on marshy ground and, only a year or two after it was consecrated in 1733, sections of the building started to subside.

 By 1959 the walls were quite unstable and the roof was supported mainly by columns running down the centre of the church.
 The summer of 1959 was very warm and as a result more subsidence occurred.
 The floor sank, leaving the columns hanging from the roof.
 This time the cost of repairs was far too much to raise and the decision was taken to close the church.